-Currently enrolled students may withhold disclosures of directory information by submitting a written request to the Registrar.
+Currently enrolled students may withhold disclosures of directory information by submitting a written request to the Registrar or by completing the electronic form via the student online services.
 Such requests must be renewed on a yearly basis.

 Effective March 19, 1997, colleges are required to provide directory information to the Department of Defense.
 Students may request in writing to withhold the release of this information.
 Requests should be sent to the Office of the Registrar, 8470 North Overfield Road, Coolidge, AZ 85128.